Skip to content

 MealWhat you're eatingCalProteinCarbsFat

-BreakfastGreek yogurt parfait with mixed berries, walnuts, honey, and a slice of whole grain toast44024g52g16g
+BreakfastSoy yogurt parfait with mixed berries, walnuts, maple syrup, and a slice of whole grain toast with almond butter46018g54g20g

-LunchGrilled chicken and quinoa tabbouleh bowl with chickpeas, cucumber, tomato, feta, lemon-olive oil dressing52036g48g20g
+LunchQuinoa tabbouleh bowl with chickpeas, cucumber, tomato, kalamata olives, sun-dried tomatoes, lemon-olive oil dressing52018g56g24g

 SnackHummus with carrot and bell pepper sticks, 10 almonds2108g18g12g

-DinnerBaked salmon fillet (5oz) with roasted broccoli, sweet potato, and a side salad with balsamic63042g48g24g
+DinnerCrispy baked tofu (8oz) with roasted broccoli, sweet potato, and a side salad with balsamic61036g52g24g

-Protein: 24%.
-Carbs: 37%.
-Fat: 36%.
-Mediterranean is the most studied eating pattern in nutrition science.
-This day gives you salmon, chicken, yogurt, and chickpeas across four meals.
+Protein: 18%.
+Carbs: 40%.
+Fat: 40%.
+Mediterranean eating adapted to plants.
+This day gives you tofu, chickpeas, nuts, and whole grains across four meals.
 At 1200 calories, you'd have to cut the toast, the almonds, and half the sweet potato.
 At 1800, everything fits.

 Day 2: High-Protein